Nexus-for-FRC/Nexus/README.md

   - An inspector flags a team for reinspection
   - An FTA flags a team for reinspection
   - A team requests reinspection by scanning their Nexus code and filling out the form
+- A notification will now be sent to each team when their inspection is certified (if they have registered for notifications)
+  - The message will include a reminder of the reinspection rule

 ### 2024 Offseason- June